 Each shift has eight (8) licensed paramedics who staff each of the three (3) Advanced Life Support Ambulances as well as the suppression companies.
 Each firefighter / paramedic is cross trained as a certified firefighter as well as a licensed paramedic.
 The paramedics are certified under the umbrella of Advocate Christ Medical Center.

-Each shift has approximately four (4) firefighters who are state certified.
+Each shift has one (1) firefighter who is state certified.
 Their role is to staff the suppression companies for firefighting as well as ambulance calls.
-Each fire fighter is a licensed Emergency Medical Technician.
+Each firefighter is a licensed Emergency Medical Technician.